gusaaaaa/SupernovaController/README.md

     * SUBADDR indicates the address of the memory to start reading.
 If the memory layout (defined in target_init) is MEM_1_BYTE this field is a c_uint16 variable type, c_uint8 otherwise.
     * DATA is the list of bytes that represents the data the user wants to write.
-    * LENGTH is a cuint16_t that indictates the data length the user intends to read, in bytes.
+    * LENGTH is a c_uint16 that indicates the data length the user intends to read, in bytes.

 6. ***Performing CCCs:***